7 min read

 What will I spend on entertainment while living in Edmonton?

-Edmonton has a decent arts scene, and residents frequent theatres, galleries, live music venues and nightclubs for entertainment.
+Edmonton has a decent arts scene—residents frequent theatres, galleries, live music venues and nightclubs for entertainment.
 The West Edmonton Mall is one of the largest malls in the world, and offers a lot more than just shopping.
 You can go there to enjoy the indoor amusement park, water park, ice rink and mini-golf course.

-The North Saskatchewan River Valley is right on town and provides a huge area for hiking, biking and cross-country skiing.
+The North Saskatchewan River Valley is right in town—providing a huge area for hiking, biking and cross-country skiing.
 These activities cost much less than other types of entertainment.

 The monthly entertainment spending average depends on the activity.
 Edmonton residents can expect to pay anywhere from CA$150 - CA$300 per month on entertainment.